 Allows the user to specify how the identification tone is to be modulated.
 This is a toggle type field containing three valid options: OFF, CODE, and TONE.
-A selection of OFF, the default setting, commands the NAV 2000R to force the percent of modulation to 0%.
+A selection of OFF, the default setting, commands the NAV 2000R to force the percent of modulation to 0% without actually changing the 1020 Hz modulation percentage displayed within the bubble.
 A selection of CODE, causes the NAV 2000R to Morse code modulate using the specified identification string.
-A selection of TONE, commands the NAV 2000R to modulate a steady tone.
+A selection of TONE, commands the NAV 2000R to 2000R to modulate a steady tone.